-Discovery Channel is a popular television channel famous for its educational programming.
-For the 10th anniversary of its Polish operations, Discovery Channel’s creative team decided to commission an online promotional video.
-They wanted to emphasise the gravitas of an objective historical storytelling with a preference for one particular storytelling feature – the 3D printed objects…
+Discovery Channel is a popular American television channel famous for educational and historical programming.
+For its 10th anniversary in Poland, the channel’s creative team decided to commission an online promotional video.
+They specifically wanted to feature one particular storytelling idea – 3D printed objects.

 Where there is light, there must be shadow;

 where there is shadow there must be light.Haruki Murakami

 First, I remembered a beautiful quote by a great Japanese writer Haruki Murakami: “Where there is light, there must be shadow; where there is shadow there must be light”.
 It is a fact of nature: to see, one has to have light.